Ben-Kincaid/indeps/README.md

 ### Installation

-Indeps can be installed locally or globally.
+indeps can be installed locally or globally.

-To install Indeps on a per-project basis:
+To install indeps on a per-project basis:

 ```zsh
 npm i -D indeps@0.1.0